lunar-natalie/LunarDOS/README.md

 ## License

 Copyright (c) 2023 Natalie Wiggins.
+All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software